 If aqua is able to offer you this deal, the offer will specify a personalised credit limit based on aqua's assessment of your situation.
-The minimum limit offered on this card is £250 and aqua does not specify a maximum.
+The minimum limit offered on the card is £250, while the maximum is £1,200.
 Once you've had the card for a while and shown aqua that you're reliable, you may wish to apply for a credit limit increase.

-The interest rate on this part of your balance will be 47.95%, which is 27% more than the standard purchases rate (chargeable from the day of the transaction – the card's usual "up to 48 days interest-free" grace period won't apply).
+The interest rate on this part of your balance will be 39.94%, which is 21% more than the standard purchase rate (chargeable from the day of the transaction – the card's usual "up to 48 days interest-free" grace period won't apply).